 Investment rules can seem complex, particularly around tax liabilities, which can have a big impact on returns.

 Tax rules can and do change over time, and their effect on you depends on your individual circumstances, which can also change.
-One of the latest tax rule changes announced is the reduction in the dividend allowance, which will fall from £5,000 to £2,000 from April 2018.
+One of the latest tax rule changes announced is the reduction in the dividend allowance, which fell from £5,000 to £2,000 in April 2018.
 Amounts above this threshold are taxed at a rate of 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers, and 38.1% for additional rate taxpayers.1

-To increase the opportunity for tax-free returns you can also invest up to £20,000 into tax-efficient ISAs in the 2017-18 tax year.
+To increase the opportunity for tax-free returns you can also invest up to £20,000 into tax-efficient ISAs in the 2019-20 tax year.
 You won’t pay income tax, tax on any dividends received, or Capital Gains Tax (CGT) on any returns from investments held in ISAs.
 You can invest your ISA allowance either in cash, or investments, or Innovative Finance ISAs, which invest in peer-to-peer lending, or you can put up to £4,000 of your allowance into a Lifetime ISA.
-This £20,000 allowance will remain the same in the 2018-19 tax year, which begins on April 6, 2018.
 Returns from ISAs don’t have to be reported on your annual tax return.

 Over the past year, plenty of commentators have speculated over when there could be a market correction, defined as a drop of at least 10% or more for an index from its recent high.
 This follows the FTSE 100 index of Britain’s biggest companies reaching a series of record highs.2